 Every season has its own inherent risks when it comes to traffic-related accidents, but it is winter weather that can bring with it some of the worst conditions for driving on Maryland roadways.
 While the eastern half of our state can experience a wide range of temperatures, from hot and humid summers to mild and generally brief winters, other portions can experience harsher conditions as the colder months approach.

-As Baltimore personal injury attorneys, Lebowitz & Mzhen, LLC, we enjoy mostly mild winters, as do many who live and work on what is known as the Atlantic Coastal Plain, which also includes the Annapolis, Ocean City and Washington, D.C., areas.
+As Baltimore personal injury attorneys, Lebowitz & Mzhen Personal Injury Lawyers, we enjoy mostly mild winters, as do many who live and work on what is known as the Atlantic Coastal Plain, which also includes the Annapolis, Ocean City and Washington, D.C., areas.
 But many parts of the state are less inviting from a winter driving standpoint.
 The Piedmont area, which can receive on the order of 20 inches of a snow a year, presents motorists with its own winter driving challenges.

 People living in Maryland’s Cumberland Valley region and points west experience the cold-weather season in their own way.
 For those who live and work in this mostly humid continental climate, including the northern and western portions of greater Baltimore, Gaithersburg, Frederick, and Hagerstown, snowy and slushy conditions can cause traffic problems, with occasional icy roadways making travel dangerous at times.

 The higher western elevations of far western Maryland can bring longer and colder winters for the residents of Allegany and Garrett counties.
 Much like that of the surrounding states, drivers in and near the cities of Oakland, Frostburg and Cumberland can find persistent wintery weather presents poor driving conditions during the colder months of the year.
 Wherever one lives in Maryland, however, understanding the dangers inherent in winter driving is the first step to avoiding traffic accidents and the possible injuries that can come as a result.